letscontrolit/ESPEasy/docs/source/ESPEasy/ESPchips.rst

 Added: 2023/05/03

+The ESP32-C3 is available in various versions.

+For example there is an ESP32-C3-12F module made by Espressif clearly aimed to be a 1-to-1 replacement of the ESP12-F, which uses the ESP8266.

+Due to the used RISC-V core used in the ESP32-C3, this is a very 'snappy' device and the SDK support appears to be far more mature then what one might expect given its relative recent introduction.

 .. note:: Support for the ESP32-C3 is very preliminary, as in it is hardly tested (as of May 2023)

 ESP32-C2/ESP8684
 ================

+The ESP32-C2 is only available with embedded flash and can only be found labelled as "ESP8684".

+It looks like it is aimed to be used in single purpose devices, due to its low GPIO count and only requiring a bare minimum of external parts.

 .. note:: Not yet supported (as of May 2023)